lao8n/epfl_edx_scala/actor_key_value_store/README.md

 Q: Should persistence and replication checks be the same integrated check or two separate checks?
 A: Two different, because they have different times
+Q: You can combine (I think asynchronously/non-blocking but not 100% sure), multiple asks as follows: def receive = {
+   case Get(postId, user, password) =>
+     val status = (publisher ?
+GetStatus(postId)).mapTo[PostStatus]
+     val text = (postStore ?
+Get(postId)).mapTo[Post]
+     val auth = (authService ?
+Login(user, password)).mapTo[AuthStatus]
+     val response = for (s <- status; t <- text; a <- auth) yield {
+        if(a.succcessful) Result(s, t) else Failure("not authorized")
+     }
+     response pipeTo sender
+}
+A: You could have one future which asks for a response and then follow up with multiple tells asking for the same response back, but the question is how to manage the timeouts?
+If you just schedule a new response then how do you manage the response you are waiting for?
+You are forced to use a map again because you cannot track the state.
+If you use a future and AskTimeoutException then who do you ask?
+Is it just a timeoutexception? and do you need to define 10 asks up front unless you do an or where one of these asks is fulfilled?
+Unclear how this would work.

 ### API Questions
 Q: Should the read-only replicas ignore Insert & Remove requests or